 As mentioned in Section 7.2, a very limited sample of subjects were included in the clinical development programmes of Obizur due to the low prevalence of the disease.
-Therefore, during the assessment of the marketing authorisation application, the Pharmacovigilance Risk Assessment Committee (PRAC) recommended that this study should include as many subjects as possible in order to provide substantial safety information on Obizur treatment in real-life clinical practice.
+Therefore, during the assessment of the marketing authorisation application, the Pharmacovigilance Risk Assessment Committee (PRAC) recommended that this study should include as many prospective subjects as possible in order to provide substantial safety information on Obizur treatment in real-life clinical practice.
 The overall duration of the study from study initiation (i.e., initiation of first site) to study completion (i.e., end of data collection) is not predetermined.
-The target number of subjects to be enrolled is at least 50.
+The target number of subjects to be enrolled is at least 50 (with a maximum of 15 European retrospectively enrolled subjects and 15 US prospectively enrolled subjects).
 The recruitment is planned for an initial period of five years.

-Data will be collected, where available, for each subject for up to 180 days following the last Obizur treatment dose during routine follow-up visits.
+Data will be collected, where available, for each subject for up to 180 days following the last Obizur treatment dose.